briansunter/graph/site/content/pages/abdul bari algorithms/part-1.md

 Everything should be unambiguous and clear.

-If you can't describe the problem to human, you don't know it well enough to write an algorithm for it.
+If you can't describe the problem to a human, you don't know it well enough to write an algorithm.

-You can't pass an imaginary number like $$\sqrt{-1})$$ and treat it like a normal number.
-You need to specify how to deal with it.
+You can't pass an imaginary number like $$\sqrt{-1})$$ without specifying how to deal with it

 ### Finiteness

 Algorithms must terminate at some point

 A web server, which keeps running until you stop it, is a program, not an algorithm.
-Programs may use algorithms while running though.
+Programs may use algorithms while running.

 ### Effectiveness